MarcusKlaus/CalculateEpsilon/README.md

 (4) Quality check

 # Please note
-This code has been revised in response to reviewer comments; see https://bg.copernicus.org/preprints/bg-2020-327/ Please use the latest version "CalcEpsilon1_1.R"
+This code has been revised in response to reviewer comments; for details, see https://bg.copernicus.org/preprints/bg-2020-327/
+Please use the latest version "CalcEpsilon1_1.R"

 There is no golden standard method for estimating epsilon in running waters